 - Heat the remaining 1 teaspoon olive oil, then add the ground turkey.
 Cook, breaking up the turkey with a wooden spoon, until the turkey is cooked through.
 Drain the accumulated liquid.

-- Return the vegetable mixture to the pan with the turkey, and stir in the tomato sauce, barbecue sauce, tomato paste, Worcestershire sauce and brown sugar.
+- Return the vegetable mixture to the pan with the turkey, and stir in the tomato sauce, barbecue sauce, tomato paste, Worcestershire sauce and honey (or agave nectar).
 Simmer for 5 minutes.

 - Divide the turkey mixture evenly between the 4 hamburger buns.
 Serve.